 There, I said it.
 I have finally admitted it.

 I know the 1966 recording for the movie Double Trouble is considered a career low point for Elvis.
 By most accounts, recording the song was an extreme embarrassment for him – which is an accomplishment considering how embarrassing it must have been to record many of his other 1960s movie tunes, too.
-The awful scene in the movie that includes this song certainly doesn’t help matters, either.

 Yet, despite all of that, I still can’t help but love “Old MacDonald.”
 I want to sing along every time it comes on.
 Maybe that’s the power of Elvis, or maybe that’s just the power of my own insanity.